Sunset at the Phoenix Airport

 We stood up and walked over to the window and asked for the officer ourselves.
 The representative nervously followed.

-We started to explain to the officer what we were told the previous evening, that the airline was supposed to pay for our tickets.
+We explained to the officer what we were told the previous evening, that the airline was supposed to pay for our tickets.

 The officer looked straight at the Japan Airline representative and said.
 “Finnish law states that the airline is responsible to book and pay for the tickets back to the country of origin or country of citizenship if entry into Finland is denied.”